Vultee A-31 Vengeance: Australia

-This capacity was exemplified in the raid by RAAF Nos.
-21 and 23 Squadrons on Hansay Bay.
+This capacity was exemplified in the raid by 21 and 23 Squadrons RAAF on Hansa Bay.
 Smith wrote, "...the jungle-clad hills and islands of forgotten or unknown lands would become the major stage for the ultimate expression of the dive-bombers' skill."
 While the RAAF still had 58 Vengeances on order in March 1944, this order was cancelled and the aircraft were never delivered.
 Small numbers of Vengeances remained in service with support and trials units until 1946.

 Brazil

 Thirty-three V-72s and A-35s were supplied to Brazil from 1943, carrying out a few anti-submarine patrols.
 They were withdrawn by April 1948.

 Free French

 The Free French Air Force received 67 A-35As and -Bs in 1943, being used to equip three bomb groups in North Africa.
-The French, however, keen to get the aircraft operational as soon as possible did not incorporate improvements found necessary by Britain and Australia, so their aircraft proved to be unreliable and had extremely high oil consumption.
-As such, they were restricted to training operations, being finally withdrawn in September 1944.
+The French, keen to get the aircraft operational as soon as possible did not incorporate improvements found necessary by Britain and Australia, so their aircraft proved to be unreliable and had extremely high oil consumption.
+The French Vengeances were restricted to training operations, being withdrawn in September 1944.